 Using choreography, music, storytelling, and scent "ghosts" Lewis and her collaborators invite visitors to stretch their senses to the limits of the sensible and approach the extrasensory in order to become receptive to the multiple forms of presence we live and die alongside.
-Existing Otherwise proposes alternative modes of engagement with site, architecture, and self and introduces a playfulness in regard notions of presentation and representation as ways of moving towards strategies of connection that do not require the elimination of difference but rather thrive upon the tension generated by difference in close proximity.
+Existing Otherwise (dirty looks) 2019 proposes alternative modes of engagement with site, architecture, and self and introduces a playfulness in regard notions of presentation and representation as ways of moving towards strategies of connection that do not require the elimination of difference but rather thrive upon the tension generated by difference in close proximity.

 The public presentation takes place at Jacuzzi Amsterdam.

 Made with and by Tristan Al-Hinnawi, Sofia Castro, Devika Chotoe, Tim Faraus, Antonella Fittipaldi, Rūta Junevičiūtė, Valeryia Le, Parisa Madani, Nazar Rakhmanov, Jelle Maarten Haen, Jessica Matheson, Marina Orlova, Neda Ruzheva, Mina Tomic, Júlia Sára Vavra, Karina Villafan, Milena Weber, Fernanda Libmann Fonseca, Dirk Bell, Marcelo Alcaide, LABOUR, and Isabel Lewis.